|Local Time (Vienna) (LIVE):||6:20 PM|

 As a landlocked territory, Luxembourg is an easily accessed European country.
 Despite its size, it is often known for being its larger international presence.
 Sharing a border with the likes of Belgium, Luxembourg is attractively intercontinental.
 Internally, this country recently made its public transport a free service.
 Locals will benefit from nationwide access via buses, trams and trains.
 Boasting a modernised transport network, car rentals or train links offer alternative travel options.
 These networks branch out into neighbouring countries for easy access, too.

 Expansion into Luxembourg is certainly attractive, yet businesses looking to grow their presence in this economically strong European territory should consider the various local laws and barriers.
 Luxembourg is known, for example, for its multilingualism and multiculturalism that comes from its neighbours.
 As it borders France and Germany, Luxembourg has many spoken languages, specifically its local dialect called Luxembourgish.
 Along with a host of languages, there are certain local laws that require compliance, such as stricter labour hours on working days.
 Guidance from an expert in HR & payroll is essential in understanding the oftentimes complex employment legislation and regulations local to Luxembourg.
-FMP Global are uniquely capable of helping expansion plans succeed into far and exciting new places.
+IRIS FMP are uniquely capable of helping expansion plans succeed into far and exciting new places.

 Details correct at time of publication.
 You should not rely on these details without first seeking professional international advice.